THE BETTY AWARDS

-Organisations who actively participate in the Asbestos Awareness Month Campaign were eligible to enter the 2017 Asbestos Awareness Month Campaign Awards dubbed the “Betty Awards”.
+Organisations who actively participated in the Asbestos Awareness Month Campaign were eligible to enter the 2017 Asbestos Awareness Month Campaign Awards dubbed the “Betty Awards”.
+Below lists the winners of the 2017 Asbestos Awareness Month Campaign.

 Best Asbestos Awareness Campaigner: Government Department or Organisation